New-Bamboo/rack-raw-upload/README.md

+# WARNING: you may not need this

+If you want to use this because you are performing HTML5 file uploads, you may be doing it [the "old way"](http://blog.new-bamboo.co.uk/2010/7/30/html5-powered-ajax-file-uploads).

+There is a "new", [better way of doing this](http://blog.new-bamboo.co.uk/2012/01/10/ridiculously-simple-ajax-uploads-with-formdata).
+It may be a better solution for your problems.

+However, if this is not the case, please read on.
+I hope you find this middleware useful.

 # Rack Raw Upload middleware

 Rack::RawUpload converts raw uploads into normal multipart requests, like those in a form.
 Rack applications can then read these as normal (using `params` for example), rather than from `env['rack.input']` or similar.